himanshubadhani/himanshubadhani.github.io/blog.md

 title: Technical Notes
 ---

-I intend to put my views on academia and other random things I am interested in.
+On this page, I intend to put my views on academia and other random things I am interested in.

 For now, check out my photography: <div class="external-links">
 <a href="https://www.flickr.com/photos/184604166@N08/" target="_blank">